graphprotocol/everest/README.md

 #### Run Everest locally with contracts deployed to Ropsten

-1. Create an `.env.development` file inside of the UI folder with the following content:
+1. Create an `.env.development` file inside of the `ui` folder with the following content:

 ```
 GATSBY_IPFS_HTTP_URI=https://api.thegraph.com/ipfs/api/v0/